 Tam Coc – Bich Dong is another popular attraction thanks to its beautiful hidden cave systems and ancient pagodas lying on top of the hills.
 Tam Coc – Bich Dong is not far away from Thung Nang (Sunlight Valley) – a pristine and untouched flooded area covered with mountain karsts, transparent river flows, and endless rice paddies.

 Another filming location of Kong – Skull Island within Ninh Binh Province is Van Long Lagoon – the largest wetland nature reserve in Northern Vietnam.

-How to get Ninh Binh
+How to get to Ninh Binh

 Enjoy the picturesque landscape by taking the 2-hours train from Hanoi to Ninh Binh.
 To travel by train in Vietnam is comfortable if you book the soft seat, and time-efficient as the driver won’t stop on the way to pick up passengers as if you would travel by bus.
-Check out this ideal one-day itinerary for traveling Ninh Binh here.
+Check out this ideal one-day itinerary for travelling Ninh Binh here.

 Quang Binh is well known for its diverse wildlife creatures, complex cave system and mysterious underground rivers hidden within lush jungles.
 The two main Kong Island filming locations within Quang Binh are Yen Phu Lake and Tu Lan Cave.
 Yen Phu lake is a tranquil lake residing in the middle of a mystic countryside area, surrounded by gorgeous karst mountains.

 Another picturesque landscape of Quang Binh, where Kong – Skull Island was filmed, is Tu Lan Cave system area.
 Several spectacular shots were captured along the dazzling Rao Nan River and endless green peanut field in front of the Rat Cave.